raspberrypilearning/where-is-the-space-station/en/step_3.md

 {"message": "success", "people": [{"name": "Cai Xuzhe", "craft": "Tiangong"}, {"name": "Chen Dong", "craft": "Tiangong"}, {"name": "Liu Yang", "craft": "Tiangong"}, {"name": "Sergey Prokopyev", "craft": "ISS"}, {"name": "Dmitry Petelin", "craft": "ISS"}, {"name": "Frank Rubio", "craft": "ISS"}, {"name": "Nicole Mann", "craft": "ISS"}, {"name": "Josh Cassada", "craft": "ISS"}, {"name": "Koichi Wakata", "craft": "ISS"}, {"name": "Anna Kikina", "craft": "ISS"}], "number": 10}
 ```

-This is a Python dictionary with three keys: `message`, `number`, and `people`.
+This is a Python dictionary with three keys: `message`, `people`, and `number`.

 [[[generic-python-key-value-pairs]]]

-That `message` has the value `success` tells you that you successfully accessed the web service.
+That `message` has the value `success` that tells you that you successfully accessed the web service.
 Note that you will see different results for `number` and `people` depending on who is currently in space.

 Now let's print the information in a more readable way.